 hours of continuous, rechargeable battery life for the camera, excellent for use on long duration space walks

-spacewalks for space station construction, maintenance and repair have been completed by International Space Station astronauts and cosmonauts since December 1998
+spacewalks have been completed by International Space Station astronauts and cosmonauts since December 1998

 Our Jacobs video engineering team at the Johnson Space Center successfully led the effort to provide a practical camera solution for use on the International Space Station.
 The system may prove to become a standard for other vehicle systems that can be used on NASA’s new Lunar Gateway orbiting station and by astronauts walking on the surface of the moon.